stfc-aeg/odin-config/README.md

 # To run the application

-- Ensure that you have set up odin-control through `git clone https://github.com/odin-detector/odin-control.git` and running `python setup.py develop`
+- Have set up odin-control through `git clone https://github.com/odin-detector/odin-control.git` and running `python setup.py develop`

-- Clone this repository adjacent to odin-control.
+- Clone this repository.
 - Run `python setup.py develop` from the python directory in odin-config in your terminal.
 - Adjust any of the needed configuration settings in `python/test/config/config_manager.cfg`.
     This might include adapter references (for the instrument) and db/collection names.